John FAIRGRIEVE Heriot Watt University, Edinburgh AC

 Mark FALLOWS (8.02.62) Edinburgh/City of Edinburgh

-From 1987 onwards, Mark was a promising middle-distance runner, who became a Scottish international athlete, indoors and out.
+From 1987 onwards, Mark was a very good middle-distance runner, who became a Scottish international athlete, indoors and out.
 He won a bronze medal in the 1992 Scottish indoors 1500m championship.
-In the 1990 E to G, he contributed to Edinburgh finishing fourth.
-Much later he became Track Manager at the Chris Hoy Indoor stadium in Glasgow; and worked for the Glasgow Athletics Association, organising many events for Scottish athletes.
+In the 1990 E to G, he contributed to Edinburgh AC finishing fourth when he ran the difficult sixth stage.
+He ran in three more of thje relays being second fastest on the seventh stage in 1991 and second fastest Scot in 1992.

 Colin FARQUHARSON Strathclyde University, Clyde Valley AC, Aberdeen AAC, Hunter’s Bog Trotters

 A cheerful, sociable man, Colin was most successful as a younger athlete, for example playing his part in Strathclyde University winning team gold in the 1979 National Junior XC.
 Then he joined Clyde Valley AC, and in 1980 National Junior secured team silver.
 That year Colin was part of the CV outfits that won: National Senior XC Relay gold; and National Senior 6 Stage Relay silver.
 In the 1981 Senior National XC, his team finished third.
 After a spell with Aberdeen, Colin, an unconventional guy, fitted in perfectly with the cavalier Trotters.
 In the E to G, he ran for them eight times between 1990 and 1999, including ‘most improved’ in 1990 and team bronze in 1996 and 1999.